-The postholder will participate in the consultant ward cover rota at a 1 in 9 frequency.
+The postholder will participate in the consultant ward cover rota at a 1 in 9 frequency and will participate in the emergency out of hours rota (currently 1:8) and contribute to provision and development of the both the inpatient and elective coronary service.
 They will not be expected to take part in the general radiology on-call rota.